Angus Snead Macdonald

-Angus Snead Macdonald (1883-1961) was an American architect and businessman; from 1915 to 1952 the president of Snead and Company.
-This company, based in Louisville, Kentucky, manufactured the cast iron book stacks found in libraries all over the world in the beginning of the 20th century including the Washington DC Public Library and Harvard's Widener Library.
-After World War I Angus Snead Macdonald would lead Snead and Company to revolutionize and standardize library book stacks.
+Angus Snead Macdonald (1883–1961) was an American architect and businessman; from 1915 to 1952 the president of Snead and Company.
+This company, based in Louisville, Kentucky, manufactured the steel-frame book stacks found in libraries all over the world in the beginning of the 20th century including the Washington, DC Public Library and Harvard's Widener Library.
+He led Snead and Company to revolutionize and standardize library book stacks.